Angelsofttoy/cse15l-lab-reports/a-tutorial.md

 ## 1. Installing Visual Studio Code

-*Visual Studio Code* is a really great coding program that are capable of supporting various coding languages from java to C++, etc.
+*Visual Studio Code* is a really great coding program that is capable of supporting various coding languages from Java to C++, etc.

-Most importantly, it has an easy-to-operate, easy-to-understand terminal, which is crucial
+Most importantly, it has an easy-to-operate, easy-to-understand terminal, which will be our main resort in logging into a remote computer.

+_**But first, we need to install it!**_